lane-neuro/research-analytics-suite/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+---
 <!-- LICENSE -->
 # License

-Distributed under the BSD 3-Clause License.
+Distributed under the [BSD-3-Clause License](https://github.com/lane-neuro/research-analytics-suite/blob/main/LICENSE).
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+---
 <!-- CONTACT -->
 # Contact